-1. Valuable inputs regarding betterment of students services and other related issues of college is received from the direct meeting of parents in College Community Connect Programme.
+1. Valuable inputs regarding betterment of students services and other related issues of college is received from the direct meeting of parents in college community Connect Programme.
 2. Constructive Feedback is provided by parents on their visits to college.
-3. Parents are always remain in contact with teachers
+3. Teachers are always remain in contact with parents